JoinColony/colonyNetwork/docs/_Docs_Overview.md

 All function declarations live in this layer, which constitutes the majority of the colonyNetwork code.
 Functions that implement a feature or set of related actions are grouped together into a single contract.
 There are often several logic contracts representing a single logical entity.

-For example, the logic for a colony is distributed across `Colony.sol`, `ColonyFunding.sol`, `ColonyPayment.sol` and `ColonyTask.sol`.
+For example, the logic for a colony is distributed across `Colony.sol`, `ColonyFunding.sol`, and so on.
 Likewise for the ColonyNetwork and ReputationMiningCycle entities.

 Note that this logic distribution is possible due to the [contract upgrade mechanism](/colonynetwork/docs-upgrade-design/), in which all functions are called from the same underlying `EtherRouter` delegate proxy instance, regardless of where they are implemented.